 The 206B/L main rotor blades contain three overlapping abrasion strips covering the entire length of the leading edge.
-The inboard and middle abrasion strips are made from roll-formed aluminum; the outboard tip abrasion strip is electroformed in-house at VHA.
+The inboard and middle abrasion strips are made from roll-formed stainless steel; the outboard tip abrasion strip is electroformed in-house at VHA.

 These abrasion strips are non-structural components of the main rotor blade assembly and serve to protect the underlying composite material from impact and erosion damage.
 The abrasion strips are designed to remain installed and in service even after sustaining damage due to erosion, impact, or cracking as long as no underlying void or debond has occurred (in the case of an impact).

 During certification testing, an inboard section of the main rotor blade with a bonded inboard abrasion strip was tested to the equivalent of the full life of the blade.
 The test showed that even when cracks appeared in the abrasion strip, the underlying composite structure was not compromised.

 Cracks in any abrasion strip require a tap inspection upon discovery.
 If no voids or debonds are found on either side of the crack, cover the cracks with polyurethane tape.
 See the Instructions for Continued Airworthiness (ICA) document VMM-MR-206L-501_RevB and Customer Support Specification (CSS) CSS-501.

 If any voids or debonds are found, this likely indicates impact damage.
 Contact Van Horn Aviation immediately for repair guidance.

 Van Horn Aviation has taken the following steps to resolve this issue: